 Preheat oven to 350 degrees Fahrenheit.

-Take a fork and prick the chicken breasts all over evenly.
-Season both sides generously with the kosher salt, black pepper, garlic powder and onion powder.
+Season both sides of the chicken generously with the kosher salt, black pepper, garlic powder and onion powder.

 In a large Dutch oven, melt the butter with oil over medium-high heat.
 Sear the chicken in the pot (working in two batches if need be) until both sides are browned, about 3-5 minutes per side.
 Transfer to a plate when they are done and cover with foil.